jina-ai/executor-redis-indexer/README.md

 ## CRUD Operations

-You can perform CRUD operations (create, read, update and delete) using the respective endpoints:
+You can perform CRUD operations (create, read, update and delete) using the following endpoints:

 - `/index`: Add new data to `Redis`.
 - `/search`: Query the `Redis` index (created in `/index`) with your Documents.